The role of resilience in enabling the return to work from lockdown

 Time to think about resilience capacity

-The Prime Minister signalled that there are many “ifs” on the road to recovery.
+There are many “ifs” on the road to recovery.
 There are multiple steps that we’ll need to go through before everyone is able to return to the workplace – and acknowledge that we won’t all be going back in the same way we left.
 That raises a pertinent question: How do we maintain resilience throughout this period of great uncertainty and heightened vulnerability?
 The pandemic - and our sudden and unprecedented reliance on remote working and its associated technology and logistics - has placed firms under considerable stress.
 As a result, they are also increasingly exposed to further shocks and disruption.
 Firms have consumed their “resilience capacity” and should urgently consider ways to replenish this precious commodity.

 Firms should undertake extensive scenario-based exercises to find and identify vulnerabilities in this new way of working and develop solutions accordingly.
 Indicative scenarios might include a large-scale telecoms outage, a building evacuation, the failure of a critical third-party, a cyber ransomware attack or a major IT failure, amongst many others.
 All have in common the starting point of today’s stressed operations and the COVID-19 context.
 In selecting a portfolio of scenarios, what matters most is the additional stresses anticipated, the vulnerabilities identified and the solutions put in place.
 These will be valuable no matter what the future holds.